elementary-luke/TSP-Pathfinding/README.md

 All implementations were coded in Rust.

 # Configuration

 5 minutes were given for all the iterative algorithms.

+The temperature graph used for simulated annealing was 0.999994^x where x is the number of iterations that have occured.

 The genetic algorithm started with a population of of 100,000 random paths.
 The worse half in terms of performance was killed off and the better half was cloned 2 of the cities were swapped in the clone.
 This was repeated and the cost top path was used after all iterations.